coruscateor/act_rs/README.md

 ## Possibilities:

-- Add other async framework implementations such as [smol](https://crates.io/crates/smol).
+- Add other async frameworks such as [smol](https://crates.io/crates/smol).
 - Add boilerplate reducers which use async and regular closures.

 <br />